 Cultivation: The preference is full to partial sun, more or less mesic conditions, and a fertile loamy soil.

 Range & Habitat: Creeping Bellflower naturalizes occasionally in northern Illinois and uncommonly in central Illinois; it is apparently rare or absent in southern Illinois (see Distribution Map).
 This species was introduced into North America from Europe as an ornamental plant.
 Habitats include open woodlands, savannas, thickets, fence rows, edges of yards, roadsides, and waste areas.
 Creeping Bellflower is often cultivated in gardens because of its showy flowers.

 Faunal Associations: According to Müller (1873/1883), the flowers of Creeping Bellflower produce both nectar and pollen.
 Müller observed honeybees, bumblebees, Halictid bees, and other bees visiting the flowers for nectar or pollen in Germany; he also observed a Syrphid fly with a long proboscis (Rhingia sp.) sucking nectar from the flowers.
 Aside from these observations, further information about floral-faunal relationships for this species are unavailable.

-Photographic Location: The upper photograph(s) was taken at a flower garden in Urbana, Illinois, while the lower photograph was taken at Busey Woods in the same city.
+Photographic Location: The photographs were taken at a flower garden in Urbana, Illinois.

 Comments: Creeping Bellflower has very showy flowers.
 Among the Eurasian bellflowers that are cultivated, this is the species that most often escapes — in part because it is more commonly cultivated.
 A species that has naturalized less often in Illinois, Campanula glomerata (Clustered Bellflower), has more erect flowers that are clustered together at the apex each central stem.
 The flowers of this species have sepals that are longer and wider than those of Creeping Bellflower.
 The circumboreal Campanula rotundifolia (Harebells) and native Campanulastrum americanum (American Bellflower) are quite distinct from Creeping Bellflower.
 Harebells has linear leaves along its stems and its bell-shaped flowers are smaller in size (usually less than 1" in length) than those of creeping Bellflower.
 The flowers of American Bellflower have shallow corollas that are star-shaped with widely spreading lobes; the older scientific name of this latter species is Campanula americana.